GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

     image: usersvc:step1
 ```

-Likewise, `usersvc/service.yaml` is almost the same as its `postgres` sibling, but we’re using type `LoadBalancer` to indicate that we want the service exposed to users outside the cluster:
+Likewise, `usersvc/service.yaml` is almost the same as its `postgres` sibling, but it uses type `LoadBalancer` to indicate that the service should be exposed to users outside the cluster:

 ```
 spec: